maikunari/woocommerce-easy-category-select/README.txt

 Yes, you can customize the styling by adding your own CSS to your theme or child theme to override the default inline styles.

-== Screenshots ==

-1. The search box added to the Product Categories meta box.

 == Changelog ==